Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 Cold vs. Sick Parrot

-It can be hard to tell when the parrot’s feeling cold or sick based on its fluffing behavior alone.
-However, a parrot that feels cold and wants to warm up will:
+It can be hard to tell when the parrot is cold or sick based on its fluffing behavior alone.
+A parrot that feels cold and wants to warm up will:

 A sick parrot will display other signs:

-- A more disheveled appearance from being too weak to preen itself properly.
+• A more disheveled appearance from being too weak to preen.

 Bathing softens the dirt on the feathers, making them easier to preen.
-If a parrot goes too long without bathing, it’ll have difficulty removing debris, which may lead to more vigorous preening.
+If a parrot goes too long without bathing, it’ll have difficulty removing dirt and grease, leading to more vigorous preening.

-Parrots may fluff up or shake when stressed or anxious, making them look/feel larger, safer, and warmer.
+Parrots may fluff up or shake when stressed or anxious, making them look larger, safer, and warmer.
 Additionally, stress can manifest as the following:

-If the parrot is stressed, you must narrow down the cause and resolve the issue.
+If the parrot is stressed, you must narrow down the cause.

 Unsuitable Cage Mate